 The one thing that every successful person does is properly manage their finances.
 To help you make the best financial management software choice, read this Quicken vs. Personal Capital review.
 You’ll get an in depth look at the features of the free Personal Capital Dashboard and the paid Quicken program, along with pros and cons of both.

-I’ve used Quicken for decades and Personal Capital for less than three.
-Yet, when I was introduced to Personal Capital, I linked up my accounts (very quickly) and was blown away with the free investment, retirement, and cash flow features.
+I’ve used Quicken for decades and Personal Capital for four years.
+When I was introduced to Personal Capital, I linked up my accounts (very quickly) and was blown away with the free investment, retirement, and cash flow features.

 I continue to use both Quicken and the free Personal Capital reports and money management tools.

 It’s important that the financial management software program you choose can accommodate your accounting needs and expectations so read this Quicken v.s.
 Personal Capital comparison to decide which one (or both) is for you.